hinanawitenshi/TSP/README.md

 $ python src/display.py result.txt
 ```

-The python snippet requires `matplotlib` and `numpy` to be installed.
+The python snippet requires `matplotlib` and `numpy` to be installed, only python 3.5 and python 3.7 is tested.